AstickDutta/E-Commerce-Site/README.md

     - Size (The key for this filter will be 'size')
     - Product name (The key for this filter will be 'name').
 You should return all the products with name containing the substring recieved in this filter
     - Price : greater than or less than a specific value.
 The keys are 'priceGreaterThan' and 'priceLessThan'.

-    ---
-    Note : For price filter request could contain both or any one of the keys.
+> **_NOTE:_** For price filter request could contain both or any one of the keys.
 For example the query in the request could look like { priceGreaterThan: 500, priceLessThan: 2000 } or just { priceLessThan: 1000 } )
-    ---

   - __Sort__
     - Sorted by product price in ascending or descending.
 The key value pair will look like {priceSort : 1} or {priceSort : -1}
   _eg_ /products?size=XL&name=Nit%20grit